zcloud-01/share/README.md

 ### Step 2 - Deploy the banking microservice from OCP

-* [Part 1 - Using the OCP tool to deploy the banking application using a dockerfile].
+* [Part 1 - Using the OCP tool to deploy the banking application using a dockerfile]
-* [Part 2 - Access your banking microservice].
+* [Part 2 - Access your banking microservice]
-* [Part 3 - Modify the your banking microservice and redeploy].
+* [Part 3 - Modify the your banking microservice and redeploy]
 ---

 # Step 1 - Discover and locally run the banking application